 This mid-19th century story of a horse lost in a crevasse is just one of many similar stories of high altitude pack animals.
 Crossing high mountain terrain could be dangerous, and not only humans died during mountain crossings.
 Their pack animals regularly died en-route too, for some of the same reasons as humans.
 Rock falls, avalanches, exposure and falling into crevasses were some of the risks common to humans and animals (see the blogpost on human bodies from the ice here).
 The pack animals met additional risks.
 If an animal suffered a fall and a broken leg, they were killed on the spot or just left behind, and their load transferred to other pack animals.
-There is also the question of fodder, when crossing long stretches of high altitude terrain.
+There is also the question of access to fodder, when crossing long stretches of high altitude terrain.

-In this blogpost, we will look at the sorry fate of some of the pack animals, mainly those that met their destiny on or in the ice.
+In this blogpost, we will look at the fate of some of the pack animals, mainly those that met their destiny on or in the ice.
 We start on our home turf: the Lendbreen ice patch, on the ancient trail that led over the ice and through the pass.
-Perhaps “home turf” is not a good metaphor; the landscape here is a wasteland of rocks and ice.
+Perhaps “home turf” is not a good metaphor; the landscape here is a wasteland of rock and ice.

 The Lendbreen packhorses

 We had taken a coffee break during the survey at the Lendbreen ice patch, when Espen and Reidar came down from above with excited voices: “There is a complete horse skull further up the slope!”
 The break was over immediately and we scrambled up the hillside.
 There it was: The skull from an unlucky packhorse that did not make it across the ice.